Avoid making a common mistake like we have seen other injured people make if you are trying to handle your own accident or injury claim.

 Common Mistake 5: Believing the Insurance Company Actually Made a “Final” Offer

 One tactic insurance adjusters use is to present an offer as a “final offer.”
-IN the company’s view, self-represented claimants present no real threat of a lawsuit against the insured person.
+In the company’s view, self-represented claimants present no real threat of a lawsuit against the insured person.
 The self-represented person does not have the ability to fulfill the threat.
 Because the carrier feels no exposure to risk, a claimant has no negotiating leverage.
 We have seen more than a few injured people take a carrier’s initial offer.
 This just leaves money in the coffers of the insurance company.
+You have a right to a fair recovery of the value of your injury.
+That is itself a complex question.
 Understanding when an offer really is the final “final offer” is one of the skills good injury lawyer develops with experience.

 Common Mistake 6: Settling Before Your Injuries have “Seasoned”

 There are insurance companies that have adopted the “get to the injured person and get some money on the table quick” approach.
-This is not an approach that exists because its fair or in you, the injured person’s, best interest.
-Especially if you are a seriously injured a quick settlement will almost invariably get you less than the fair compensation you have a right to recover.
-The only way to provide an insurance company a reason to make a reasonable, or at least somewhat reasonable, offer, you have is to build your claim.
+This is not an approach that exists because its fair or in you.
+It is mot often not in the injured person’s best interest.
+Especially if you are a seriously injured.
+A quick settlement will almost invariably get you less than the fair compensation you have a right to recover.
+The only way to provide an insurance company a reason to make a reasonable, or at least somewhat reasonable, offer, is to build your claim.
 This requires all of your medical bills and records.
 It frequently needs to be supplemented with a separate written opinion from a your doctor.
 Sometimes that opinion needs to come from a hired expert doctor who was not your personal physician.

 Receiving fair value on a claim generally does not happen without a complete work up of the claim.

 Common Mistake 7: Assuming the Insurance Company Will Accept What You Say Without Documentation